etcd-io/website/content/en/docs/v3.1/metrics/_index.md

 ---
 title: Metrics
-weight: 3
+simple_list: true
 ---

 etcd uses [Prometheus][prometheus] for metrics reporting.
 The metrics can be used for real-time monitoring and debugging. etcd does not persist its metrics; if a member restarts, the metrics will be reset.

 The simplest way to see the available metrics is to cURL the metrics endpoint `/metrics`.
-The format is described [here](http://prometheus.io/docs/instrumenting/exposition_formats/).
+The format is described [in the Prometheus docs](http://prometheus.io/docs/instrumenting/exposition_formats/).

 Follow the [Prometheus getting started doc][prometheus-getting-started] to spin up a Prometheus server to collect etcd metrics.